 You'll also have the unique opportunity to either conduct a specialised research project, or combine your studies with an applied work based project in the field of sport coaching, taking advantage of your and our industry connections to increase your skills while you study.

-Throughout the course, we’ll use a range of assessment methods to help you judge your progress.
+Throughout the course, we’ll use a range of assessment methods to help you learn and judge your progress.
 These include written reports, essays, proposals, reflective accounts, a patchwork portfolio of seminar tasks, audits and presentations.

 The Faculty of Science & Engineering is one of the largest of the four faculties at Anglia Ruskin University.
 Whether you choose to study with us full-time or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, BSc, MSc, PhD or professional doctorate.